MaelAbgrall/HardwareforAI/README.md

 How is CPU used in AI ?
 Usually the CPU is used for data augmentation before sending it to the GPU.
 In the deep learning case, the slower part of the software is the training, and it's happening on the GPU.
 Since even the best GPU will not train as fast as a CPU can do data augmentation, you will never experience bottleneck.

+#### Number of core
+the number of core in a CPU is not very relevant for AI, it is interesting to have more than 2 cores for prepairing batches of data.
+Unless you use very heavy multi-threaded pre-processing or if there is multiple users on the same computer, the need of more than 4 cores is not relevant (it is still better to search for a fast CPU than a huge number of cores).
+If you plan to use >=3 GPU, nearly all CPU that can handle this have more than 8 cores

 #### the generation
 You should check first the generation of the CPU: newer CPU are more power efficient than older ones, this mean reducing the electric bill, and increase performances.
 Be careful i7 i5 Ryzen 5 / 7 is not the generation, it is the performance indicator.
 	example: